 My primary content workflow uses Visual Studio Code, Markdown, and GitHub.
 I haven’t used the Go with massive Word documents, and Google Docs are slightly smoother on my MacBook Pro, but I don’t feel a huge decrease in performance.

 Granted, I don’t do heavy multitasking with hundreds of Chrome tabs open.
 I haven’t tried to sign into a dozen Slack communities (did I mention I wanted to be productive?).
-At the end of the day most of my job is reading and writing text.
+At the end of the day, whether code, content or communications, most of my work involves reading and writing text of some kind.

 Why do I like it?